PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 As discussed earlier in this article, the Power BI localization features are supported at the dataset level but not at the report layout level.
-At first you might ask the question “*how can I localize text-based values in a Power BI report that are not stored inside the dataset?”*
+At first you might ask the question **"how can I localize text-based values in a Power BI report that are not stored inside the dataset?"**
 The answer to this question is that there is no simple way to accomplish this.
-A better question to ask is “*how can I add text-based values for report labels into the dataset as dataset objects to enable localization support?”*
+A better question to ask is **how can I add text-based values for report labels into the dataset as dataset objects to enable localization support?**

 The idea behind the **Localized Labels** table isn’t all that complicated.
 It builds on the idea that Power BI supports metadata